Thav33/Thav33/README.md

 - 👋 Hi, I’m Victor
-- 👀 I’m interested in Developing real life solutions with web technologies
+- 👀 I’m interested in Developing real life solutions with web/blockchain technologies
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently working with JavaScript,
 - 💞️ I’m looking to collaborate on JavaScript related projects
 - 📫 How to reach me: Iam.vee01@gmail.com